Skip to Content

 Contact Us

-1. Driving Under Influence of Alcohol
+1. Driving Under the Influence of Alcohol

 According to the National Highway Traffic Safety Administration (NHTSA), on average, 28 people in the United States die every day in drunk driving accidents.
 To hone in on how severe this statistic is, that’s one person killed every 52 minutes.
 Drunk driving accidents are preventable.
 If you plan on having a few drinks, designate a sober driver to save lives.